thclough/endangered_db/README.md

     from max_taxon_world_specimen_med_trades_per_year left join taxon using (taxon_id);
 ```

-The following output, which shows the max traded taxon per year listed under the term "medicine" or purpose "M", is dominated by taxa for biomedical research, particularly the macaca fascicularis as mentioned above:
+I quickly found this was insufficient.
+The following output, which shows the max traded taxon per year listed under the term "medicine" or purpose "M", is dominated by taxa for biomedical research, particularly "macaca fascicularis" as mentioned above:

 Output: